PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 existing generic fixtures and differential-index readiness; select the smallest family with complete positive and guard coverage.

+The audit selected consecutive floating Mul constant folding.
+Its implementation now lives in `passes/graph_cleanup.py`; the legacy lowerer symbol delegates to it.
+The strict binary arity, exclusive intermediate consumer, model-output, floating path/constant dtype, NumPy broadcast, finite-result, quantization, and unique-name semantics are preserved.
+The rewrite now uses one differential index for consumer/producer lookup, surviving-input mutation, and structural operator removal.
+It registers the fused tensor in LayoutState before pruning.

+All three existing call positions—including the fallback IR path—now invoke `run_consecutive_mul_constants_cleanup` with stable ID `canonicalize.fold_consecutive_mul_constants`.
+The fallback builds its own LayoutState but contributes to the same session diagnostics; the other two use the session-owned LayoutState.
+Call order was not collapsed.

+Verification completed with:

+- `6 passed, 28 deselected` for positive fusion, one-index behavior, fan-out, integer/non-finite constant guards, ownership, and all 23 production runner diagnostic call sites;
+- `1043 passed, 5 deselected, 2 warnings in 132.21s` for the full sequential
+  direct suite.

+The next migration should address redundant Cast cleanup as one cohesive family, but characterization must come first.
+Build compact ModelIR fixtures for INT64→INT32 collapse, UINT64→UINT32 collapse, 32→64 alias passthrough, fan-out, public-output, and mixed non-Cast consumer guards.
+Only after these digests/structures are fixed should the two Cast implementations move from the lowerer and share indexed mutation helpers.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work